learn-co-students/swift-classesProp-reading-ios-0216/README.md

 ## Overview

-In this lesson we'll introdue properties, the attributes that separate an instance of a class from other instances.
+In this lesson we'll introduce properties, the attributes that separate an instance of a class from other instances.

 ## Learning Objectives